NurIzyan1996/Customer-Segmentation/README.md

 # Description
 This repository contains 3 python files (train.py, deploy.py, modules.py).

-train.py contains the codes to building the deep learning model and train on train.csv dataset.
+train.py contains the codes to build a deep learning model and train on train.csv dataset.

-deploy.py contains the codes to deploy the machine learning model and predict new_customers.csv to produce the segmentation output.
+deploy.py contains the codes to deploy the deep learning model and predict new_customers.csv to produce the segmentation output.

 module.py contains the codes where there are class and functions to be used in train.py and deploy.py